 - Hosted tile layers (raster tiles) are dependent on the hosted feature layer to populate pop-ups.

 - Dependent layers and their primary hosted feature layer must have the same owner.
 As an administrator, reassign ownership of the primary hosted feature layer first.
 When you do that, ownership of all dependent layers (and the file used to generate the primary hosted feature layer) will be owned by the same member.

 - You must delete all dependent layers before you can delete the hosted feature layer from which you created them.

 These dependencies extend to layers you publish from hosted feature layer views.
 You can publish a hosted tile layer or hosted scene layer from a hosted feature layer view.
 These dependent hosted layers are related to both the view and the hosted feature layer from which the view was created.
 You must delete the dependent hosted tile and scene layers before you can delete the hosted feature layer view.

 The Created from value under Details on the hosted layer's item page tells you which layer or file was used to publish the hosted layer.
 The Published as and Other Views values indicate what other hosted layers have been published or views created from the hosted feature layer.

 Clients that can use hosted layers

 Hosted layers communicate through the well-known GeoServices REST Specification and can consequently be used by Esri and third-party apps.
-An easy way to view your services is through Map Viewer, but you can also make your own app using the ArcGIS Runtime SDKs, ArcGIS Configurable Apps templates, or ArcGIS Web AppBuilder.
+An easy way to view your services is through Map Viewer, but you can also make your own app using ArcGIS Runtime SDK, ArcGIS Configurable Apps templates, or ArcGIS Web AppBuilder.
 Other supported client apps include ArcGIS Collector, ArcGIS Explorer, ArcMap, and ArcGIS Pro.

 Access to hosted layers